ohare93/immich-auto-uploader/DEPLOYMENT.md

 ## Overview

-The Immich Auto-Uploader can be deployed on NixOS in several ways:
+The Immich Auto-Uploader Python application can be deployed on NixOS in several ways:

 1. **NixOS System Service** - System-wide service with security hardening
 2. **User Service** - User-level service without root privileges